How To Avoid Carjacking

 Finally there are some classic scenarios, or ruses, that you need to avoid if you are driving as they are used by many car thieves to get you out of your car.

-- Some organised thieves arrange situations, similar to the bump, that seem innocuous but are created to encourage drivers to exit their car to help.
+Some organised thieves arrange situations, similar to the bump, that seem innocuous, but are in fact created to encourage drivers to exit their car to help.
 If you do come across an incident, drive a couple of metres past and call the emergency service.
 Once you are sure that additional support is on the way use your better judgement to assess the situation and then proceed from there.